oerlep/data-reduction-llm-in-pm/README.md

 This repository contains all relevant data and results as presented in the paper 'Towards Data-Efficient Large Language Model Explanations for Process Mining', submitted to the [BPM 2025 Conference](https://www.bpm2025seville.org/).

 ## General information
-In the <em>code</em> section, the used algorithms for the data pre-processing and explanation-judgment generation can be found.
+In the ``code`` folder, the used algorithms for the data pre-processing and explanation-judgment generation can be found.

-The textual representations as used in the main algorithm can be found in the <em>data</em> section.
+The textual representations produced by the ``data.py`` code as used in the ``main.py`` algorithm can be found in the ``data`` folder.

-The <em>results</em> section is split per experiment as found in [1].
-Each experiment folder contains a .txt file containing an overview of the given scores per amount of input log size.
+The ``results`` folder is split per experiment as found in [1].
+Each experiment folder contains a ``.txt`` file containing an overview of the given scores per amount of input log size.
 Furthermore, all generated explanations and judgments per process model can be found in the corresponding folders.
-The name of the files are in the format of <em>[experiment]-[log_amount]-[run_number].md</em>.
+The name of the files are in the format of ``[experiment]-[log_amount]-[run_number].md``.

 ## Running locally
 ### Windows